dfcoffin/GenGBACertIDs/README.md

 # Generate Green Button Certificate IDs

-The UUIDs used for UsagePoint must be constant (should also be constant for ReadingType, LocalTimeParameters, MeterReading).
-This is necessary so that a user or third party can recognize updates and extensions to the data sets from one Green Button file to the next.
-The identities of these resources are established when the account is created and doesn’t change over the life of the account.

-Those for each IntervalBlock created should get a new random UUID value.
-Also, for each new ElectricPowerUsageSummary and ElectricPowerQualitySummary a new UUID is created.
-If updates to these resources are to be provided, the UUIDs must be preserved or otherwise regenerated.

-Generate the UUIDs using RFC4122 (http://www.ietf.org/rfc/rfc4122.txt) which is the recognized standard.
+The Green Button Certification IDs are "version 5" UUIDs using RFC4122 (http://www.ietf.org/rfc/rfc4122.txt) which is the recognized standard.

-In making persistent UUIDs that do not need to be stored, the form to use is a one-way hash based on SHA-1 which is a secure non-reversible hash function.
+The Green Button Certification ID is a one-way hash based on SHA-1 which is a secure non-reversible hash function.
 The construction of the UUID is called version 5 (note the method below allows you to compute them each time; the algorithm for constructing uuid is in section 4.3 of the RFC).

    The requirements for these types of UUIDs are as follows: